Bicycling’s popularity zooms, but will it outlive the pandemic?

 “I’m very happy to see the Summer Streets Program proposal,” Vincent Busam wrote.
 “I’ve always felt our city needs to re-prioritize the needs of people over the needs of cars, and several of our community streets are over-built for cars.
 I want to live in a community where I feel safe to let my young children walk and ride their bikes around our small town.”

 Council members expressed support for the plan’s concept, but not its execution, at least not now.

 “Using bikes and open streets is a great idea,” Councilman Hany Fangary said.
 “But it’s not the right time for it in my mind.”

 The rest of the council concurred.
 Staff was directed not to pursue aspects of the Summer Streets proposal that involved converting car lanes to bike lanes.

-(Additional reporting by Ryan McDonald and David Mendez.)
+(Additional reporting and David Mendez.)
 ER

 Yes, we know Easy Reader and EasyReaderNews.com are free.
 But they are not free to produce.
 The advertiser model that traditionally supported newspapers is fading away.
 This is our way of transitioning to a future where newspapers are supported by their readers.
 Which is as it should be.
 We hope you’ll support us. — Kevin Cody, Publisher